Disney Store: New York City flagship

 On May 22, 1996, an original flagship Disney Store opened in New York City at a corner of 55th Street and Fifth Avenue in the former La Côte Basque restaurant location.
 With the sale of the US location, the store in Manhattan was kept and converted into a World of Disney store run by Disney Experiences in 2004.
 With the shuttering of the Disney Parks and Resorts-run World of Disney store in Fifth Avenue New York City in January 2010 due to high rent, the Disney Store was moved to 1540 Broadway in Times Square in the former Virgin Megastore and became the flagship store when it opened on November 9, 2010, capping off a 20 store opening year.
 Its localized design features include Macy's Thanksgiving Day Parade inspired oversized Mickey and Minnie balloons floating above and Broadway is recognized with Disney-themed playbills.

+Philippines flagship as part of SM

+On September 27, 2024, Disney Store opened in SM Mall of Asia followed in North EDSA and Greenhills Shopping Center soon on SM Nuvali in Laguna and other SM Malls.

 Baby Store

 The Disney Baby Store in Americana at Brand, Glendale, California, is the only flagship store of its brand.
 The store is used as a testing grounds for Disney Baby line of products.

 With a recent focus on baby products by Disney Consumer Products, Glendale was chosen as the location of a corresponding store given it was near to Disney Consumer Products and Disney Store headquarters.
 In early June 2011, Disney Consumer Products chairman Andy Mooney announced that Disney Stores would open two Disney Baby Stores, one on each coast while indicating Glendale had already been chosen.
 Disney Consumer Products had reached out to new mothers and new born through Our365 company by giving a Disney Cuddly Bodysuit as a part of the hospital sample goods.
 This is a part of a larger push across the Walt Disney Company as Disney Junior block launched a new series in 2011, while the 24-hour Disney Junior cable channel launched in 2012.

 On September 6, 2012, the first flagship Disney Baby Store opened in Americana at Brand, Glendale, California with an Operation Shower military mom baby shower on a Wednesday and a Grand Opening on Saturday.
 Disney Consumer Products President Bob Chapek and Alison Sweeney and Winnie the Pooh and friends were there for the opening, plus musical act Blue Sky Riders.
 The first store manager was Kim Chapman.
 On July 23, 2021, it was announced the store would close permanently.